 What is Zykadia and what is it used for?

-Zykadia is a cancer medicine used to treat adults with a type of lung cancer called non-small-cell lung cancer (NSCLC), when the disease is advanced and has been treated before with another cancer medicine called Xalkori (crizotinib).
+Zykadia is a cancer medicine used on its own to treat adults with a type of lung cancer called non-small-cell lung cancer (NSCLC), when the disease is advanced.
 It is only used if the NSCLC is ‘ALK-positive’, which means that the cancer cells have certain defects affecting the gene responsible for a protein called ALK (anaplastic lymphoma kinase).

 Zykadia contains the active substance ceritinib.

 Zykadia can only be obtained with a prescription and treatment must be started and supervised by a doctor who is experienced in using cancer medicines.
 The presence of genetic defects affecting ALK (‘ALK-positive’ status) has to be confirmed in advance by appropriate methods.

 The medicine is available as capsules (150 mg).
 The recommended dose is 750 mg (5 capsules) once a day taken on an empty stomach and no food should be eaten for 2 hours before and 1 hour after the dose.
 The doctor may decide to reduce the dose or stop treatment temporarily if side effects occur.
 In certain cases treatment should be permanently stopped.